Diamondbacks vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- Over the past 10 games, the Diamondbacks have been favored just once and won that contest.

-- The Diamondbacks and their opponents have combined to hit the over five times in their last 10 games with a total.
+- The Diamondbacks have been the favorite twice in the last 10 games and split those matchups 1-1.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have been the moneyline favorite a total of three times this season, and they've won each of those games.
+- The Diamondbacks have been the moneyline favorite four total times this season.
+They've finished 3-1 in those games.

-- Arizona has played as moneyline favorites of -145 or shorter in only two games this season, which it won both.
+- Arizona has ynot played as moneyline favorites of -275 or shorter.

-- Arizona has combined with opponents to hit the over on the total 12 times this season for a 12-11-1 record against the over/under.
+- Arizona has had an over/under set by oddsmakers 25 times, and have combined with opponents to go over the total in 12 of those games (12-12-1).

-- The Diamondbacks have had a spread set for just one contest this season, and they covered.
+- The Diamondbacks have had a run line set for only one matchup this season, and they covered.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.